-Please find links to websites that ensure your digital event is accessible.
+Please find links to websites with information to help ensure your digital events are accessible.
 We will be updating this list in the days and weeks ahead.
+We invite you to list your virtual events on our online Poetry Near You calendar.

 Resources to Help Ensure Accessibility of Your Virtual Events for People with Disabilities